YMV is the epitome of homeschooling done right.

 Mrs. Allison Siff

 Students will learn basic fundamentals and instrument technique, including parts and care of instrument, playing positions, simple music notation, and ear training.
 Students will learn one-octave D and G major scales, Suzuki rhythms and bowing patterns, and play both by ear and by note-reading.
-Private lessons are strongly encouraged to reinforce and develop what the student is learning in class.
+Private lessons are strongly encouraged to reinforce and develop what the student is learning in class. *Instrument rental, rather than purchase, is preferred to start.
+Please have teacher measure student to ensure correct sizing.

-• Intermediate Strings (4th-12th gr) Tues/Fri 10:00
+• Intermediate Strings (5th-12th gr) Tues/Fri 10:00

 Mrs. Allison Siff